azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 I was listening to an amazing talk by Matias Villaverde and Rens Breur at NSSpain about "Lessons learnt rewriting SoundCloud in SwiftUI".
 You can watch the complete talk [here](https://vimeo.com/751534042/f1ae29434e).

 This talk really resonated with me because I did similar mistakes when building SwiftUI applications.
 Instead of embracing the simplicity of the framework, I added unnecessary complexity to please the design pattern Gods.
-This included creating view models for each view, ignoring @FetchRequest and @SectionFetchRequest property wrappers, passing @EnvironmentObject to the view model and much more.
+This included creating view models for each view, ignoring @FetchRequest and @SectionFetchRequest property wrappers, passing @EnvironmentObject to the view model instead of accessing it directly in the view and much more.

-After almost two years of driving in the wrong direction, I decided to stop and think about my decisions.
-In this post, I will discuss the SwiftUI architecture I am using for my apps.
-The architecture might look extremely simple but it does utilize the true power of SwiftUI framework.
+After almost two years of driving in the wrong direction, I decided to slam on the brakes and think about my decisions.
+In this post, I will discuss the SwiftUI architecture that I am using for my apps.

 >> There is no official name for this architecture but in the iOS community it is known as the MV pattern.
 This pattern is inspired from Apple's WWDC videos and sample applications.
-You can find the links to the sample apps in the resources section.
+You can find the links to the sample apps in the resources section below.

+Let's get started!

 ## Architecture

 The architecture for our app will revolve around few different components.
-This includes an Aggregate Model, Webservice and the server.
-The primary purpose of an Aggregate Model is to provide model objects to the view.
-Since, this is a client server app, the aggregate model will invoke the webservice which will return model objects to the view.
+This includes an aggregate model, webservice and the server.
+The primary purpose of an aggregate root model is to provide other model objects to the view.
+Depending on your app, you may have model objects for Order, Coffee, Category etc. The view will communicate with the aggregate root model to fetch, persist, sort different models.
+An aggregate model can be used as a @StateObject or injected as a singleton into the @EnvironmentObject so it can be accessed in any view.
+Since, this is a client server app, an aggregate model will invoke the webservice which will return model objects to the view.

 For small apps you just need a single aggregate model.
 This is shown in the figure below.